kernspaltung/HIC-AL/wiki/home.md

 # HIC-AL

-A Web Platform for HIC-AL community, serving the regional office's communication needs, and aimed at giving featured presence to HIC-AL Members' voices in Latin America.
+A Web Platform for HIC-AL community, serving the regional office's communication needs, and aimed at giving featured presence to HIC-AL Members' activities in Latin America.

-A combination of HIC-net's editorial/informational specifications with a set of features designed with the dynamic of HIC-AL's regional Members.
+The design of this platform attempts to combine global HIC network's editorial/informational specifications with a set of features designed with the dynamic of HIC-AL's regional Members in mind.

-Specific Thematic Areas within the Platform will function the status of Microsites, allowing a minimum editorial and aesthetic freedom for Microsite Maintainers to organize the contents generated in their own research.
+Microsites: Theme-specific Sections within the Platform called that allow some functional, editorial and aesthetic flexibility.

 # Index